-For 45 years, Shanti has been cultivating compassion in our community.
+For nearly 50 years, Shanti has been cultivating compassion in our community.
 Founded in 1974 by Dr. Charles A. Garfield at the UCSF Cancer Institute, Shanti was one of the first volunteer organizations in the United States to provide support to people with life-threatening illness.
 From our earliest days, Shanti has shined a light on the invisible suffering that accompanies illness and isolation.
 And we have called on the community to be the difference between zero and one—the difference between facing life’s most difficult challenges alone or with one person by your side.

 Shanti emerged from the UCSF cancer ward halls to become one of the world’s very first community-based organizations to help support people diagnosed with HIV/AIDS during the epidemic’s early, most nightmarish days.
 In 2001, we expanded our services to include women diagnosed with breast cancer, and in 2015, we expanded again to serve women facing any cancer diagnosis.
 Also in 2015, we welcomed into the Shanti family community partner Pets Are Wonderful Support (PAWS), whose mission ensures that no person has to make the decision between caring for their pet or caring for themselves.